titmouse001/tapuino/README.md

 code: https://github.com/titmouse001/C64TapCompressionTool

 ----
-This project is a fork of the [Original Tapuino]
+This project is a fork of the [Original Tapuino].

-This Tapuino project has the folowing changes:
+Here's a list of the extra functionality/changes:
 - Added compression support
   - now loads compressed (packed) tap files
   - tap files can be compressed with the [Tap Compression Tool]